cunnie/writings/i_am_become_forever.md

 reservation.
 She was never quite within his grasp, and it made him try harder to make her like him.

-It wasn't sexual, her relationship, not sexual at all.
+It wasn't sexual, their relationship, not sexual at all.
 There was one time, too late, she had been tired, and besides nothing had happened.
 Nothing at all.

-Their relationship wasnm't sexual, but he yearned for something from her.
+Their relationship wasn't sexual, but he yearned for something from her.
 Was it the unconditional love of a mother?
 Was it acknowledgement of his talent?

 She wasn't stingy with her praise, but she wasn't over-the-top, either.
 Early in